wskingdom/Crowd-Hat/Hat_LSC-CNN/README.md

 Here is the pytorch implementation of Crowd Hat + LSC-CNN, which is a localization-based method proposed in the paper.

 ## Preparation
-1. Download the checkpoint of LSC-CNN into 'checkpoints/', which is available at [One Drive](https://1drv.ms/u/s!AkWHFSjFQ9cDa5yrlv3yUu3Hfg8?e=u1UMhf)
+1. Download the checkpoint of LSC-CNN into 'checkpoints/' [One Drive](https://1drv.ms/u/s!AkWHFSjFQ9cDa5yrlv3yUu3Hfg8?e=u1UMhf)
 2. Download NWPU-Crowd dataset from [NWPU-Crowd Benchmark](https://www.crowdbenchmark.com)
 3. Modify the path of dataset in [hat_config.py](hat_config.py)